 One example is the introduction of Gig Packages, which allows you to charge much more than $5 by bundling additional features into your basic Gig.
 Besides Gig Packages, you can also offer Extras so clients can customize and upgrade their purchases.
 In other words, Fiverr gives you the freedom to price your services based on how much value you attach to them.

-As a global marketplace, Fiverr definitely has huge market potential.
+As a global marketplace Fiverr definitely has huge market potential.
 In fact, a look at one of the more popular logo design Gigs shows more than 3,000 reviews and 29 orders in queue.
-With such a large audience, it’s a golden opportunity for you to build your client base and work with clients you might otherwise never reach.
+With such a large audience, it’s a golden opportunity to build your client base and work with clients you might otherwise never reach.

 Unlike other marketplaces such as Upwork, there is no need to spend time searching and bidding for projects.
 Of course, you have to do your research and create Gigs that are attractive to clients.
 However, once a Gig is set up, it’s basically a matter of promotion.